Riddle:

 Answer: If the girls had been on a standing train, the first girl's calculations would have been correct, but their train was moving.
 It took 5 minutes to meet a second train, but then it took the second train 5 more minutes to reach where the girls met the first train.
 So the time between trains is 10 minutes, not 5, and only 6 trains per hour arrive in the city.

-Riddle: 3 men go into a motel.
+3 men go into a motel.
 The man behind the desk said the room is $30, so each man paid $10 and went to the room.
 A while later the man behind the desk realized the room was only $25, so he sent the bellboy to the 3 guys' room with $5.
 On the way the bellboy couldn't figure out how to split $5 evenly between 3 men, so he gave each man $1 and kept the other $2 for himself.
 This meant that the 3 men each paid $9 for the room, which is a total of $27, add the $2 that the bellboy kept = $29.
 Where is the other dollar?

 Answer: The three men HAVE paid $27.
 But the bellboy's $2 are part of it.
 The hotel has $25 of the men's dollars.
 The bellboy has the other two.
 That's $27, and the three the men have make $30.
 The riddle is confusing because it would add the bellboy's $2 to the men's $27.
 But the men don't HAVE $27, nine each.
 They each PAID $9 for a total of $27, of which the hotel has $25 and the bellboy has $2.
 They HAVE $1 each.
 Add that to the two the bellboy has, and the $25 in the cash drawer (together the men's $27), and you have accounted for all thirty.
 I came across this riddle elsewhere on riddles.com, but the answer given was "I don't know"!
 So I figured it out and posted it.

-Riddle: I come in a cone but I am not food; I will be skewed if you screw with my hue; I come by the millions but you can probably only name a few.
-What am I?
+I come by the millions but you can probably only name a few.

 Answer: Colors.

-Riddle: My first is a negative greatly in use, By which people begin when they mean to refuse; My second is Fashion, or so called in France, But, like other whims, is the servant of chance.
+My first is a negative greatly in use, By which people begin when they mean to refuse; My second is Fashion, or so called in France, But, like other whims, is the servant of chance.
 An article always in use is my whole, With texture and form under fashion's control; But, alas! not a thing can it see which goes by, Although many have four sights, and all have one eye.
-What am I?

 Answer: But-ton.

-Riddle: A nonstop train leaves Moscow for Leningrad at 60 mph.
+A nonstop train leaves Moscow for Leningrad at 60 mph.
 Another nonstop train leaves Leningrad for Moscow at 40 mph.
 How far apart are the trains 1 hour before they pass each other?

 Answer: 100 miles (60+40)

-Riddle: One-fourth of the population of a newly discovered planet has 4 legs while the rest have two legs.
+One-fourth of the population of a newly discovered planet has 4 legs while the rest have two legs.
 There are 60 legs in total.
 What is the population of the newly discovered planet?

 Answer: 4 + 2 + 2 + 2 = 10 legs and 4 inhabitants.
 Repeat this six times to use up all 60 legs and you end up with 24 total inhabitants.

-Riddle: Four jolly men sat down to play, And played all night till break of day.
+Four jolly men sat down to play, And played all night till break of day.
 They played for cash and not for fun, With a separate score for every one.
 When it came time to square accounts, they all had made quite fair amounts.
 Now, not one has lost and all have gained - Tell me now, this can you explain?

 Answer: The four jolly men are members of an orchestra hired to play at a dance.

-Riddle: What is significant about 3661 seconds past midnight on 1st January 2001?
+What is significant about 3661 seconds past midnight on 1st January 2001?

 Answer: The time and date will be 01:01:01 on 01/01/01.

-Riddle: There is one word in the English language which is universally considered a preventive of harm; change a certain letter in it, and you make it an act of cruelty.
+There is one word in the English language which is universally considered a preventive of harm; change a certain letter in it, and you make it an act of cruelty.
 What are the words?

 Answer: Prescription—proscription.

-Riddle: Three-fourths of a cross, and a circle complete, An upright where two semicircles meet, A rectangle triangle standing on feet, Two semicircles, and a circle complete.
+Three-fourths of a cross, and a circle complete, An upright where two semicircles meet, A rectangle triangle standing on feet, Two semicircles, and a circle complete.
 What is it?

 Answer: The word Tobacco.